James Milner: Leeds United

 Milner's first-team debut for Leeds came on 10 November 2002, in a match against West Ham United, when he came on as a substitute for Jason Wilcox for the last six minutes.
 The appearance made him the second-youngest player ever to play in the Premier League, at the age of 16 years and 309 days.
 On 26 December 2002, at 16 years and 356 days, he became the youngest player to score in the Premier League, with a goal in a 2–1 win against Sunderland.
 His record was broken by James Vaughan of Everton in 2005.
-In a match against Chelsea two days later, Milner scored again, with a deft first touch of the ball and manoeuvre, in order to avoid a tackle from Chelsea defender Marcel Desailly.
+In a match against Chelsea two days later, Milner scored again, with a deft first touch of the ball and manoeuvre, to avoid a tackle from Chelsea defender Marcel Desailly.
 The manoeuvre created a yard of space for him to deliver a curling shot from 18 yd.
 Reporters were impressed by his overall performance in the match, especially by his desire, confidence, and ability with both feet.
 Chelsea manager Claudio Ranieri remarked after the match that Milner had performed like a much more experienced player.
 The performance prompted comparisons to England internationals Michael Owen and Wayne Rooney, who had also come to footballing prominence as teenagers.

 After more appearances for Leeds, Milner signed a five-year contract with them on 10 February 2003.
 At the start of the 2003–04 season, Milner was sent on a one-month loan to Second Division club Swindon Town to gain experience as a first-team player.
 Before the stint, he saw it as a valuable experience as a player.
-He spent a month with Swindon, playing in six matches and scoring two goals against Peterborough United and Luton Town.
+He spent a month with Swindon, playing in six matches and scoring goals against Peterborough United and Luton Town.

 However, Leeds' fortunes were on the decline; the team became the subject of numerous negative stories in the media, and several first-team players were sold.
 Milner said he believed that this experience made him emotionally stronger and taught him how to deal with team problems.
 Leeds' eventual relegation to the Championship led to speculation over Milner's future at the club.
 Tottenham Hotspur, Aston Villa and Everton all expressed an interest in signing him.
 Ultimately, Villa and Everton did not make offers and Milner rejected an offer from Tottenham as they were based too far from his family home, where he still lived.
-Leeds insisted that he would not be sold with chairman Gerald Krasner referring to him as "the future of Leeds".
+Leeds insisted that he would not be sold, with chairman Gerald Krasner referring to him as "the future of Leeds".
 Nonetheless, financial problems eventually forced Leeds to sell Milner to Newcastle United for £5 million.
 Although Milner was not happy to be leaving the club he had supported as a child, he wished to do what was "in the club's best interest" and in July 2004, he agreed a five-year contract with Newcastle.